RealJammy/ctf_framework/project/static/writeup/cyber2/cyber2_actual.md

 $ cat encrypted_text.txt
 0x2d,0x10,0x39,0x1c,0x55,0x19,0x7f,0x0,0x58,0x0,0x56,0x7f,0xb,0x5d,...
 ```
-Which if we pass into our decrypt, we get our output!
+Which if we pass into our decryption algorithm that we created beforehand, we get our output!

 Wow, what a roller coaster of events!
 That was rather long, but I hope you enjoyed it :)